r4victor/tenthousandmeters/content/blog/python_bts_01.md

     return x + 3
 ```

-CPython translates the body of the function `g` to the following sequence of bytes: `[124, 0, 100, 1, 23, 0, 83, 0]`.
-If we run a standard [`dis`](https://docs.python.org/3/library/dis.html) module to disassemble it, here's what we'll get:
+CPython translates the body of the function `g()` to the following sequence of bytes: `[124, 0, 100, 1, 23, 0, 83, 0]`.
+If we run the standard [`dis`](https://docs.python.org/3/library/dis.html) module to disassemble it, here's what we'll get:

 ```
 $ python -m dis example1.py